 Alocasia plants have the potential to become enormous.
-If overwintered successfully for multiple years, they can reach 10 feet (3 m.) in height and produce leaves that are 3 feet (0.9 m) long.
+If overwintered successfully for multiple years, they can reach 10 feet (3 m.) in height and produce leaves that are 3 feet (1 m.) long.
 The key to growing such stunning plants is fertilizer.

 Alocasias are very heavy feeders, and fertilizing alocasia plants frequently is the only way to keep up with their appetite.
-Before planting your alocasias, mix 2 pounds of slow release fertilizer per 100 square feet (9.3 square meters) of soil.
+Before planting your alocasias, mix 2 pounds (1 kg.) of slow-release fertilizer per 100 square feet (9 sq. m.) of soil.

 Keep up regular fertilization every two to four weeks.